gabriel-rusu/E.L.F-Executable-Loader/README.md

 ## 🧐 About <a name = "about"></a>
 The interface of the loader is presented in the header loader.h file.
 This has functions to initialize a loader (so_init loader) and execute a binary (so_execute)

 * The so_init_loader function performs the library initialization.
-Within the function, the page fault handler will generally be recorded as a routine for handling the **SIGSEGV** signal or an exceptional handler.
+Within the function, the page fault action will be a routine for handling the **SIGSEGV** signal.
 * The so_execute function performs the parsing of the binary specified in the path and executes the first entry point of the executable.

 ## 🏁 Getting Started <a name = "getting_started"></a>